-We have zero tolerance to slavery and human trafficking and are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
+We have a zero tolerance approach to slavery and human trafficking and are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.

 The steps that we have taken to reduce the risk of modern slavery in our business are:

-- The FC’s Grievance, Bullying and Harassment, and Whistleblowing policies give a platform for our employees to raise concerns and ‘blow the whistle’ on any wrong-doing within the Organisation and to raise concerns about poor working practices.
+We pay all our employees above the National Living Wage.
+Our Grievance, Bullying and Harassment, and Whistleblowing policies give a platform for our employees to raise concerns and ‘blow the whistle’ on any wrong-doing and to raise concerns about poor working practices.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending 31st March 2018.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending 31st March 2020.